 After your surgery, do not disturb the wound or the packing that is placed inside your mouth.
 This packing is in place to keep the tooth exposed; however, do not be alarmed if this packing falls out or moves from its original positioning.
 If your surgeon has attached a small gold chain to the impacted tooth, it is essential that your orthodontist activates the chain as soon as possible after your surgery.
 If this chain becomes dislodged from the tooth, please contact our office immediately to have the chain replaced.

 A small amount of bleeding is common for up to 24 hours.
-If you experience excessive bleeding (your mouth fills up rapidly with blood), place a gauze pad directly over the surgical site and hold it in place with firm biting pressure for around 30 minutes or until the bleeding can be controlled.
+If you experience excessive bleeding (your mouth fills up rapidly with blood), place a gauze pad directly over the surgical site and hold it in place with firm biting pressure for around 30 minutes.
 If your bleeding does not slow, please call our office.

 Swelling is normal after surgery and is a major cause of post-surgical discomfort.
 Swelling can be reduced by applying an ice pack to the side of your face for 10 minutes; transfer it to the opposite side for another 10 minutes.
 Continue icing the face as much as possible for the first 36 hours.
 Do not freeze the skin.
 These measures will not eliminate swelling, but they will help to reduce its severity.